Nepara: Background

 In 2012, Alexander Shoua decided to start a solo career, and the group disbanded.
-However, already in 2013, the duo reunited.
+However, in 2013, the duo reunited.

 In 2013, the band members admitted that they had a romantic relationship for some time.

 In 2018, at the Comedy Club, Alexander Shoua announced that the Nepara group no longer existed and that he had taken up a solo career.
-However, in 2019 the band performed several concerts.
+However, in 2019 the band performed in several concerts.

 On 13 September 2019, at a press conference, the NSN officially announced the closure of the Nepara project.
 On the same day, the premiere of the video clip "Stop Me" and the release of Alexander Shoua's solo album took place.

 At the beginning of 2020, Alexander Shoua acquired the rights to the Nepara brand and the entire repertoire.
 In December, on the set of "Disco.
 Golden Hits "of the Muz-TV channel, Show introduced new soloists - Daria Khramova and Marianna Harutyunyan.

 In February 2022, the group's backing vocalist Marianna Arutyunyan left the group.

 In July 2022, Alexander Shoua and the Nepara band took part in the AguTeens Music Forum Gala Concert of the III Leonid Agutin Music Educational Forum.